-- The results shows that the varieties analysed have high levels of Crude Proteins; but the Solvent extracted soybean - SES have higher Crude proteins (48.9±0.6%) (9).
-In soybean grains, the amount of sucrose, the main carbohydrate, - can range from 15 to 102 g kg-1, while glucose is found in trace quantities as reported by (9).
-This, in humans, - contributes to the growth of beneficial colon bacteria (11).
-These varieties have less Carbohydrates compared to the - 183 35% Carbohydrate as reported by (8). - Variety TGX 1987-10F shows significantly (p<0.05) higher level of Lipid (17.86±0.23%).
-This is a comparative - advantage over the other varieties analysed as more Soy Oil for local, laboratory and industrial use are to be - generated from this variety.
-Soya oil have low concentration of polyunsaturated linolenic fatty acids and higher - oleic acid content which increase oil stability and prevent oxidation and production of off flavors during food - processing (2).
+- 187 The results show that the varieties analyzed have high levels of Crude Proteins, but the Solvent extracted soybean - SES have higher Crude proteins (48.9±0.6%) [10].
+In soybean grains, the amount of sucrose, the main carbohydrate, - can range from 15 to 102 g kg-1, while glucose is found in trace quantities as reported by Song TT, Hendrich S and - Murphy PA [9].
+This, in humans, contributes to the growth of beneficial colon bacteria [12].
+These varieties have - fewer Carbohydrates compared to the 35% Carbohydrate as reported by Oshodi [9]. - 192 Variety TGX 1987-10F shows significantly (p<0.05) higher level of Lipid (17.86±0.23%).
+This is a comparative - 193 advantage over the other varieties analyzed as more Soy Oil for local, laboratory and industrial use is to be - generated from this variety.
+Soya oil has a low concentration of polyunsaturated linolenic fatty acids and higher - oleic acid content which increase oil stability and prevent oxidation and production of off-flavors during food - processing [2].
 Moisture content is significantly lower in TGX 1835-10E (5.24±0.22%) and significantly higher in - TGX 1485-1D (5.65±0.29%) at P<0.05.
-El-Shemy, et al., (12) reported that the moisture content of local varieties is - significantly higher than on improved varieties; hence would have a longer shelf life.
-The result also shows that - 191 TGX 1987-62F has significantly (p<0.05) more Crude fibre.
-The lowest Crude fibre was obtained from TGX 1835- - 192 10E.
-This level of fibre (6.09±0.19^b %) would enhance intestinal motility thereby combating constipation and also - 193 colon cancer. - 194 Generally, the varieties have significantly (0<0.05) high levels of calcium and Magnesium and very low level of - Potassium and Copper.
-Low levels in potassium in these varieties as seen in the results contradicts (7) who states - that Potassium is found in the Soya Bean in a very high concentration, followed by phosphorus, magnesium, - sulphur, calcium, chloride and sodium in that order. - Low levels in Potassium is encountered mostly on light, usually acid soils with a low cation exchange capacity or on - soils with a high content of three-layered clay minerals often loose soils with illite clay (2).
-Potassium deficiency is - as a result of strong K fixation and high levels of available magnesium (Mg) and very strong anti-coagulating factor - in blood clothing (2).
-Calcium is high because Lack of Calcium in legumes prevents the development of the nodule - bacteria, thus affecting Nitrogen fixation.
-Under appropriate soil pH availability of nutrients such as N and P and - 203 microbial breakdown of crop residues are favorable.
-Calcium deficiency is unlikely if soil pH is maintained above - 5.5 (1).
-Copper, Zinc and Fe were relatively low because they are micro nutrients.
-Calcium, zinc and phytate in soy - foods interact to form a highly insoluble complex, which reduces zinc absorption to a greater extent than - phytate alone(9).
-These low levels of Zinc would affect its bioavailability for that complex formation.
+El-Shemy et al., reported that the moisture content of local varieties is - 198 significantly higher than on improved varieties; hence would have a longer shelf life.
+The result also shows that - TGX 1987-62F has significantly (p<0.05) more Crude fiber.
+The lowest Crude fiber was obtained from TGX 1835- - 200 10E.
+This level of fiber (6.09±0.19b%) would enhance intestinal motility thereby combating constipation and also - colon cancer [12]. - Generally, the varieties have significantly high (p<0.05) levels of calcium and magnesium and very low level of - potassium and copper.
+Lower levels in potassium in these varieties as seen in the results contradicts [8] who states - that potassium is found in the Soya Bean in a very high concentration, followed by phosphorus, magnesium, sulfur, - calcium, chloride, and sodium in that order. - Low levels of potassium are encountered mostly on the light.
+Usually, acid soils with a low cation exchange - 207 capacity or on soils with a high content of three-layered clay minerals often loose soils with illite clay [2].
+Potassium

+- deficiency is as a result of strong K fixation and high levels of available magnesium (Mg) and very strong anti- - coagulating factor in blood clothing [2].
+Calcium is high because lack of calcium in legumes prevents the - 210 development of the nodule bacteria, thus affecting Nitrogen fixation.
+Under appropriate soil pH availability of - 211 nutrients such as N and P and microbial breakdown of crop residues are favourable.
+Calcium deficiency is unlikely - 212 if soil pH is maintained above [1].
+Copper, Zinc and Fe were relatively low because they are micro nutrients. - 213 Calcium, zinc and phytate in soy foods interact to form a highly insoluble complex, which reduces zinc absorption - to a greater extent than phytate alone [10].
+These low levels of Zinc would affect its bioavailability for that complex - 215 formation.

-CONCLUSION
+216 CONCLUSION

-- This research shows that all the target nutritional parameters (Proximate and Minerals) are presents in significant - amounts.
-These varieties of Soya bean are very rich in Crude Protein, Carbohydrate, Lipids, Calcium and - 210 Magnesium.
+- This research shows that all the target nutritional parameters (Proximate and Minerals) are presented in significant - amounts.
+These varieties of Soya bean are very rich in Crude Protein, Carbohydrate, Lipids, Calcium, and - Magnesium.
 Some varieties show more or less difference in the above parameters.
 There is no single variety among - the five that is of ultimate advantage; they all share certain peculiarities as the results revealed.